-If you would like to learn more about the point and figure method, you might be interested in the book: “Point and Figure Charting” by Thomas J. Dorsey.
+If you would like to learn more about the point and figure method, you might be interested in the book: "Point & Figure Charting: The Essential Application for Forecasting and Tracking Market Prices, Fourth Edition" by Thomas J. Dorsey.
 The book goes into much more detail than was possible in this article.
-It covers chart patterns, relative strength investing, sector rotation, and broad market indicators – all based on the point and figure method.
-I have this book in my personal finance library.
+It covers chart patterns, relative strength investing, sector rotation, and broad market indicators - all based on the point and figure method.
+I have this book in my personal finance library and it is one of my Trader Edge book recommendations.
 Dorsey Wright and Associates also offers subscriptions to their point and figure analytical services

 Trader Edge Strategy E-Subscription Now Available: 20% ROR

 The Trader Edge Asset Allocation Rotational (AAR) Strategy is a conservative, long-only, asset allocation strategy that rotates monthly among five large asset classes.
 The AAR strategy has generated 20%+ annual returns over the combined back and forward test period (1/1/1990 to 7/29/2013).
 Please use the above link to learn more about the AAR strategy.

 Your comments, feedback, and questions are always welcome and appreciated.
 Please use the comment section at the bottom of this page or send me an email.